Bennri/dynamic-int-array/README.md

 # dynamic-int-array
 int array which increases size dynamic, if initial size is reached.
-Written in C++.
+Compiler g++14.